 Former owner: C. Elbert "Val" Valentine

-Recent Transmission service by Mosier Restorations @ LAX
+Recent Transmission service and more by Mosier Restorations @ LAX

 Location: Zamperini Field, California